 Oh Crap: A nice group example of the snared up police car, seconds before "...it's a web!!"

-Omnidisciplinary Scientist: Octavius is brilliant nuclear physicist who has nearly perfected a viable source of infinite power from nuclear fusion.
+Omnidisciplinary Scientist: Octavius is a brilliant nuclear physicist who has nearly perfected a viable source of infinite power from nuclear fusion.
 On the way, he has also made revolutionary breakthroughs in robotics and software engineering to create his intelligent arms.
 Not only that, but he must have developed an extremely effective power source even before the fusion reactor just to power the extremely strong arms.

 Panty Shot: Near the end as that wall's about to fall on Mary Jane and just before Peter catches it.
 Mary Jane falls backards, the wind blows her skirt up, giving the audience a quick view of her white panties.